ChunghaSung/JSdep/artemis-modified/README.md

     from step 0.

     On Ubuntu this is /usr/share/qt4 or /usr/
+    After setting this, you can check your qt version using the command ``qmake --version`` (if qmake is not present then Qt is not installed)

 4. Then, build and install Artemis by typping with root privilege